 We expect that our result will stimulate further interest in finding out the fundamental dynamics that leads to thermalization (for example, studying adiabaticity in open quantum systems).
-As an extension to this work, we hope to look into more general thermalization models (even non-Markovian) which require two-qubit ancillae.
+As an extension to this work, we hope to look into more general thermalization models (including non-Markovian) which will require two-qubit ancillae.
 Also, finding similar thermalizing Hamiltonian models for leaking cavity modes of radiation fields is an intriguing future project.

-\textbf{Acknowledgement:} We would like to thank Manik Banik, Arindam Mallick, and George Thomas for their valuable inputs.
+\textbf{Acknowledgements:} We would like to thank Daniel Alonso and Ramandeep Johal for insightful comments.
+We would also like to acknowledge productive discussions with Sandip Goyal, Manik Banik, Arindam Mallick, and George Thomas.